-Stormwater changes proposed to the site are on the stormwater plan in Appendix J previously submitted and will result in decrease runoff and improved groundwater quality.
+To the contrary, this project will decrease runoff and improved groundwater quality.
 At the end of the first phase there will be an 11% reduction in site impervious surface.
 At the end of the final phase there will be an 18% reduction in site impervious surface.